-In the clinical phase of training, all students will complete 11 four-week Supervised Clinical Practice Experiences (SCPEs, i.e., clinical rotations).
-They include 10 core SCPEs and one elective SCPE.
-These rotations are required and include those practices that are known to offer students the best overall training experience for general practice.
+During the clinical phase of training, all students will complete eleven (11) four-week Supervised Clinical Practice Experiences (SCPEs, i.e., clinical rotations)-10 required core rotations and one elective.
+These required rotations are structured to ensure comprehensive exposure to core medical disciplines and essential competencies outlined by the program and accreditation standards.

 The 10 required SCPEs encompass the following: PA Primary Care I (outpatient) and II (rural health focus), PA Psychiatry, PA Internal Medicine I (inpatient), PA Internal Med Sub (subspecialty), PA Women's Health, PA Pediatrics, PA General Surgery, PA Emergency Medicine, and PA Orthopedics.
-All required SCPEs will include a comprehensive, multiple-choice question, written examination as part of the grading process.
-The content of some of these examinations is created and owned by the Physician Assistant Education Association (PAEA).
-These examinations will be offered after the completion of each rotation.
-All policies related to examinations apply, as detailed in the MUPA Student Handbook: A Policy and Procedure Manual, and as requested by the PAEA.
-Elective rotations will have another form of assessment (not an examination).
+Each required SCPE includes a comprehensive, multiple-choice, written examination as part of the grading process.
+Most of these examinations are developed and owned by the Physician Assistant Education Association (PAEA) and will be administered at the conclusion of each rotation.
+All policies related to examinations, as detailed in the MUPA Student Handbook: A Policy and Procedure Manual, and as required by PAEA, will be strictly enforced.
+The elective SCPE will be evaluated through an alternative form of assessment as outlined in the course syllabus.

-Students are not permitted to bring anything with them to the end-of-rotation exam room.
-Examples include, but are not limited to a cell phone, smartwatch, activity tracker (e.g., Fitbit), blankets, jackets, outside drinks, lip balm, calculator, tissues, cough drops.
-Backpacks and personal items must be stored in lockers.
+Students are not permitted to bring any personal items into the testing room.
+Prohibited items include, but are not limited to, cell phones, smartwatches, activity trackers (e.g., Fitbit), blankets, jackets, outside drinks, lip balm, calculators, tissues, cough drops.
+Backpacks and personal belongings must be stored in lockers before the exam begins.

-End-of-rotation scores will be distributed by the end of Call Back Day unless a technical difficulty arises.
-Requests for scores prior to this time will not be honored.
+End-of-Rotation scores will be released by the end of Call Back Day unless a technical issue delays processing.
+Requests for early score release will not be honored.